 DGH believes that the cultural and social diversity of our faculty, staff, and students is vitally important to the distinction and excellence of our research and academic programs.
 We are eager to have join our ranks a colleague who supports our institutional commitment to ensuring Boston University (BU) is inclusive, equitable, and diverse and a place where all constituents can thrive.
-Boston University is an Association of American Universities (AAU) institution with a rich tradition dedicated to inclusion and social justice.
-We are proud that we were the first American university to award a Ph.D. to a woman and we continue that tradition of educating a diverse and talented student body.
+BU is an Association of American Universities (AAU) institution with a rich tradition of inclusion and social justice.
+We are proud that we were the first American university to award a PhD to a woman and we continue that tradition of educating a diverse and talented student body.
 BUSPH takes the University's commitment even further with its own detailed plan for fostering a diverse and inclusive community.
 BUSPH actively seeks to enrich its student and faculty ranks, recognizing that diversity of experience deepens the intellectual endeavor.
-We seek to embed—within our curricular and co-curricular activities—the principle that pluralism within a learning community is a source of insight and effectiveness.
+We seek to embed--within our curricular and co-curricular activities--the principle that pluralism within a learning community is a source of insight and effectiveness.

-The successful candidate will be expected to lead an independent research agenda in line with departmental priorities, actively engage in collaborative research, participate in teaching and mentoring master's and doctoral-level students, and provide service to the department, university, and profession.
-Applications are welcome at the Assistant, Associate, or full Professor levels.
-Successful candidates at the early Assistant Professor level may be interested in joining an ongoing research team as they develop independent careers.
-Successful candidates with a demonstrated track record at the Associate/Full Professor level may bring a related or complementary area of expertise to the department and will be expected to conduct global health field research, publish in top journals, and securing external research funding.
+The successful candidate will be expected to lead an independent research agenda in line with departmental priorities, actively engage in collaborative research, participate in teaching and mentoring master's and doctoral students, and provide service to the department, university, and profession.
+Applications are welcome at the Assistant, Associate, or full Professor level.
+Successful candidates will have strong potential (Assistant) or demonstrated track record (Associate/Full) of conducting global health field research, publishing in top journals, and securing external research funding.

 Requirements at the Assistant, Associate, and full Professor levels:

-Experience with primary data collection or other global health fieldwork/management
+Experience with primary data collection or other global health fieldwork

 Demonstrated leadership potential, resourcefulness, and intellectual creativity